 PPGF also agreed to notify donors when it redirects a donor’s charitable contribution to an organization other than the one selected by the donor.
 It will provide regulators with future fundraising campaign data to ensure the organization is in compliance with the agreement.

 PPGF agreed to adopt reforms to its disclosures so that donors know they are making contributions to the gift fund and not directly to a charity, the timeframe in which a charity will receive funds, and, the implication of being an enrolled versus an unenrolled charity on the platform.

 Unless a charity had a registered account with PayPal, donations could be redirected to similar charities of PayPal’s choice.
 A charity that maintains a PayPal account received contributions more quickly, which had not been adequately disclosed to donors, according to state officials.
-In some cases, the gift fund redirected a donor’s gift to other nonprofits with a similar purpose, without informing donors, if the charity did not have a PayPal account or was not vetted by the gift fund.
+In some cases, the gift fund redirected a donor’s gift to other nonprofits with a similar purpose, without informing donors, if the charity did not meet PPGF’s diligence requirements.

-Regulators alleged in the lawsuit that the process forced charities to open and use PayPal business accounts to access potential donations.
+The process forced charities to open and use PayPal business accounts to access potential donations, according to a class-action lawsuit brought by the charity Friends For Health: Supporting the North Shore Health Center in Highland Park, Ill., and donor Terry Kass.
 While most national, large charities might be registered with PayPal, it was claimed in the lawsuit that thousands of smaller charities likely have not.
 According to a Securities and Exchange Commission (SEC) filing cited in the complaint, fewer than 30,000 charities had registered accounts with the gift fund in 2015.

 The $200,000 payment will be deposited into NAAG’s Charities Enforcement and Training Fund, which helps defray costs associated with the investigation and litigation of cases brought by state regulators as well as to provide education and training to regulators.